-We previously maintained a retirement plan that covered employees in the United States who (i) participated in the Motorola, Inc. retirement plan prior to transferring employment to the Company, (see "Relationships and Related Transactions" below), (ii) who had at least one full year of service with Motorola prior to August 3, 1999, and (iii) for whom the sum of age plus years of service as of August 3, 1999, was less than 65.
+We previously maintained a retirement plan that covered employees in the United States who (i) participated in the Motorola, Inc. retirement plan prior to transferring employment to the Company, (see "Relationships and Related Transactions" below), (ii) had at least one full year of service with Motorola prior to August 3, 1999, and (iii) had combined age plus years of service as of August 3, 1999 which totaled less than 65.
 We provided participants in this recently terminated retirement plan the option of receiving a lump sum payment or having an annuity purchased from an insurance company.
 Mr. Sacomani received a lump sum distribution of \$151,960 on May 11, 2001, from this terminated retirement plan.